ibm-cloud-docs/ibm-cloud-provider-for-terraform/template_ov.md

-# Sample IBM Cloud Provider plug-in for Terraform templates and deploy to {{site.data.keyword.cloud_notm}}
+# Sample Terraform templates and deploy to {{site.data.keyword.cloud_notm}}
 {: #sample_terraformtemplates}

-All IBM Cloud Provider plug-in for Terraform templates use the IBM Cloud Provider plug-in for Terraform version 0.12 format.
+All Terraform templates use the Terraform version 0.12 format.
 {: note}

-The sample IBM Cloud Provider plug-in for Terraform templates and deploy to {{site.data.keyword.cloud_notm}} link is an efficient way to access the templates and experience the auto deploy to the {{site.data.keyword.cloud_notm}} to create workspace in Schematics.
+The sample Terraform templates and deploy to {{site.data.keyword.cloud_notm}} link is an efficient way to access the templates and experience the auto deploy to the {{site.data.keyword.cloud_notm}} to create workspace in Schematics.
 {: shortdesc}

 When you click the `Deploy to {{site.data.keyword.cloud_notm}}` following actions occur: